CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 ![Puhti web interface front page](../../img/ood_main.png)

-From here you can browse your files on Puhti, start a shell, view running jobs and start one of the many available programs.
-The front page also contains important system information.
+From here you can browse your files on Puhti, start a shell, view running jobs or start one of the many available applications.
+The dashboard also contains some important system information.

 ## Available features